aledelorbe/Carrito-de-Compras-Backend/README.md

 ## Future Improvements

-- Plan to integrate **JWT** technology to authenticate and authorize users securely.
+The integration of **JWT** technology is planned to securely authenticate and authorize users.

-- Plan to add the `stock` attribute to the `Product` entity to track the available units of each product.
-If the `stock` reaches 0, the product will no longer be displayed in the list of available products.
+Additionally, the `stock` attribute will be added to the `Product` entity to keep track of how many units of the same product are available.
+If the `stock` reaches 0, that product will no longer appear in the list of available products.

+An administrative entity needs to be added to:
+- Add new products.
+- Update product information.
+- Change product status.
+- View all products by category or brand, regardless of their status.
+- Find a product by name, regardless of its status.

+Users will only be able to find a product by its name if its status is active.

+It must be ensured that when a user is deleted, all their information is deleted in cascade.

+## Demo

+You can view a demo of the project at the following link: [Shopping Cart (Backend)](Shopping Cart (Backend)).